jkuzn001/rshell/README.md

 * "&&" = If the current command succeeds, the following command will be executed.
 * "#" = Everything after "#" will be a comment.

+*User information work!!!
+Instead of having RShell (Turtle Shell) print a boring "$" before each command.
+Our RShell (Turtle Shell) can print out your entire user's info.
+For example, suppose your username is "Turtle" and that you're logged into the machine named "shellTheFirst", our RShell (Turtle Shell) will prompt "Turtle@shellTheFirst$ " on your terminal!
 Bugs
 ------------
 RShell (Turtle Shell) does not support quotes combined flags.